 This option can be expensive, and you’ll be better off going with a waxing procedure.

 Step 3: Take a hot shower

-This may be the most important step because it rids the skin of contaminants like excess oil, dead skin, lotion, dirt and moisturizers.
+This may be the most crucial step because it rids the skin of contaminants like excess oil, dead skin, lotion, dirt, and moisturizers.
 Hot water also opens up pores and softens hair follicles.

 Step 4: Exfoliate

 I did mention this tip earlier and the reasons why.
-But I’ll say it again because it is important.
+But I’ll repeat it because it is essential.
 You will need to exfoliate at least the area you’re epilating to rid it of dead skin cells, unclog pores and remove other contaminants that can cause ingrown hair.

 Step 5: It’s time to epilate (best practices)